glicxu/DaliTrail/README.md

 Inside the PWA, the Location view's new Search button uses this endpoint to surface nearby places of interest for the latest saved point.

+## Backup & Restore

+Use the About tab in the PWA and expand *Backup & Restore* to export a JSON snapshot of all saved data (locations, notes, trail sessions, and GeoNames metadata).
+The same panel lets you load the file on another device to restore what you backed up.